-2 The current discount rate assumption used for termination valuations is a weighted average of the 10-year and 30-year U.S. Treasury yields where the weights are based on matching asset and liability durations as of the termination date.
+The discount rate used for termination valuations is a weighted average of the 10-year and 30-year U.S. Treasury yields where the weights are based on matching asset and liability durations as of the termination date.
 The discount rates used in the table are based on 20-year Treasury bonds, rounded to the nearest quarter percentage point, which is a good proxy for most plans.
-The 20-year Treasury yield was 1.18% on June 30, 2020, and was 1.68% on January 31, 2021.
+The 20-year Treasury yield was 2.00% on June 30, 2021, the valuation date.